This chapter describes virtual device contexts (VDCs) supported on Cisco NX-OS devices.

 The Cisco NX-OS software provides default user roles with different levels of authority for VDC administration as follows:

-- network-operator—The network-operator role exists only in the default VDC and allows users to display information for all VDCs on the physical device.
-This role allows access to all the network-operator-only show commands such as the show running-config vdc and show install all status command.
+•network-operator—The network-operator role exists only in the default VDC and allows users to display information for all VDCs on the physical device.
+This role allows access to all the network-operator-only show commands such as the show running-config vdc and show install all status commands.
 Users with network-operator roles can access nondefault VDCs using the switchto vdc command from the default VDC.

-If you do not need more than three VDCs, we recommend that you leave the default VDC as an admin VDC and use the other VDCs as active data-plane virtual switches on the Supervisor 1 module.
+If you do not need more than three VDCs, we recommend that you leave the default VDC as an admin VDC and use the other VDCs as active data-plane virtual switches.
 Make sure to restrict default VDC access to a select few administrators who are allowed to modify the global configuration (network-admin role).
-Remember that you can configure some features (such as Control Plane Policing [CoPP] and rate limits only in the default VDC.
+Remember that you can configure some features (such as CoPP, rate limits, and IP tunnels) only in the default VDC.
 You cannot configure the default VDC as a storage VDC.

 The Cisco NX-OS software has two main configuration modes for VDCs, VDC configuration mode in the default VDC and global configuration mode within the VDC itself.